Flexible Working: A Comprehensive Guide for Employers

 Core Hours

-Specific hours during the day when all employees must be available to work, often used in flexitime arrangements.
+Specified hours during which employees are expected to be available for work, commonly used in flexitime arrangements.

 Statutory Grounds for Refusal